eForms Logo

 California Name Change Forms | Petition NC-100

-California name change forms allow a person above the age of 18 to request a name change.
-The forms must be submitted, along with a filing fee and accompanying paperwork, to a California superior court located in the individual’s county of residence.
-If a judge approves the request, the individual will be issued a decree to serve as legal proof of their name change.
+A California name change form allows a person above the age of 18 to request a name change.
+The forms must be submitted along with a filing fee and accompanying paperwork to a California superior court located in the individual's county of residence.
+If a judge approves the request, the individual will be issued a decree.

 How to Change Your Name (9 steps)